jglanz/AMD_OC_Ryzen/README.md

 #### 3 BT Settings

-To clarify the above description, the 2 sets hinted at above (you need to enable one, not both, within OpenCore):
+To clarify the above description, there are 2 sets of ACPI and kext files that you need to use.
+You need to enable one, not both, within OpenCore.
+The two sets can be described as follows:

 SET 1.
 SBT - Internal swapped BT, enable following (but disable those in SET 2):